gdiminneapolis/LinksInfoNotes/Meetups/README.md

 <!-- (Hint for developers: add meetups in reverse chronological order, like a blog.) -->

+## November 2, 2017

+### Speakers:

+* Amanda Kirschner: "Why I love Trello"

+* Kris Erdahl: "What is Heroku (and why should I use it?)"

+* Tamara Temple: "Some personal learning strategies"

+* Amy Gebhardt: "Chapter Leadership Opportunities"

 ## September 7, 2017

 ### Speakers: